aristidebm/filedispatch/README.md

 2. Follow steps [poetry]()https://python-poetry.org/docs/#installation to install poetry on your machine
 3. Create a virtualenv `python -m venv venv` (optional, but I highly recommend it) and activate it with `source venv/bin/activate`
 4. In the project root directory run `poertry build` and `poetry install`.
-5. Here are you are, you can test filedispatch, I hope you will have a good experience with it.
+5. Done, you can start using filedispatch, I hope you will enjoy using it.

 ## Features